HereIsNils/PHPTool/PHP-Tool/README.md

 ### Manual installation

-To install the packages manually, [create a new porject](https://angular.io/guide/setup-local).
-Now copy the new `node_modules` folder into this projects directory and delete the new project.

-Delete the file `tailwind.config.json`.
-Open the command promt and navigate to this directory.
-Refer to [Install Tailwind](https://tailwindcss.com/docs/guides/angular) and continue with step 2.
+Open the command prompt and navigate to this directory.
+Run the command `npm install`.
+If you don't have npm installed, please download [Node.js](https://nodejs.org/en/download/).
+Node.js includes npm.
+You will need both Node.js and npm to continue.